harish-guda/personal-website/content/home/experience.md

   date_start = "2018-06-11"
   date_end = "2018-08-17"
   description = """
-  * Part of the Supply Chain Data Sciences Team.
-  * Worked on forecasting e-commerce orders to calculate expected daily load on different FCs.
+  * Worked on forecasting e-commerce orders to calculate expected daily load on different FCs using time-series methods.
-  * Goal is to support FC managers in staffing decisions.
+  * Goal is to support FC managers in staffing (pickers and packers) decisions.
 """

 [[experience]]